sanskrit/raw_etexts_english/blogs/manasataramgini/2014-12-10_the-ditty-of-the-desert-road.md

 +++
-title = "The ditty of the desertxa0road"
+title = "The ditty of the desert road"

 +++
 He who eats once is a tyāgin;